jfcieslak/graphql-mongo-query/README.md

 #### `keywords` (optional)

 Maps the query keywords to mongo keywords.
+Every key in this object will be replaced by corresponding value.

 ```javascript
 // Defaults: